Learning-informed parameter identification in nonlinear time-dependent PDEs: Introduction

 \section{Introduction}

 We study the problem of determining an unknown nonlinearity $f$ from data in a parameter-dependent dynamical system

-Here, the state $u$ is a function on a finite time interval $(0,T)$ and a bounded Lipschitz domain $\Omega$, and $\dot{u}$ denotes the first order time derivative.
-In \eqref{ori-eq-1}, both operators $F, f$ are in general nonlinear in $\lambda, \alpha, u$, and the model is equipped with Dirichlet or Neumann boundary conditions.
+Here, the state $u$ is a function on a finite time interval $(0,T)$ and a bounded Lipschitz domain $\Omega$, \commA{and $\dot{u}$ denotes the first order time derivative}.
+In \eqref{ori-eq-1}, both $F, f$ are nonlinear \commB{Nemytskii} operators in $\lambda, \alpha, u$\commB{; these Nemytskii operators are induced by nonlinear, time-dependent functions $ [F(\lambda,u)](t): = F(t,\lambda,u(t))$ and $ [f (\alpha,u)](t,x): = f (\alpha,u(t,x)), $ where we consistently abuse notation in this manner throughout the paper; see also Lemmas \ref{lem-nemytskii-F}, \ref{lem-nemytskii-N}}.
 We assume that $F$ was specified beforehand from an underlying physical model, that the terms $\lambda$, $u_0$ are physical parameters (with $\lambda=\lambda(x)$ depending only on space), and that $\alpha $ is a finite dimensional parameter arising in the nonlinearity.
+Furthermore, the model \eqref{ori-eq-1} is equipped with Dirichlet or Neumann boundary conditions.